danwing/settle-requirements/draft-wing-settle-requirements.md

 ## Multiple Application Protocols

+A solution has to support HTTPS because it is frequently used for device management.

 > R-HTTPS: A solution MUST support HTTPS.

+Other encrypted protocols are also frequently used on local networks for DNS, file sharing, mail, and telephony.

 > R-MULT-APP: A solution SHOULD support other application-level protocols such as DoT {{?RFC7858}}, SMB over